fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_spy.md

 ## Overview
 :::module
-  This module allows you to spy `command execution`.
+  This module allows `spying` on command execution.

 :::